 Realize that your subconscious mind wants you to know what will make you happy.
 Once you know this, it can become a life-changer.
 The key to your earthly pursuits is in your positive childhood memories.

-Step four “review” your results.
+Step four is to “review” your results.
 After a week or so, you will begin to see a pattern emerging in your notes.
 These patterns are the valuable clues you have been looking for regarding your true passions.
 Many people find it is just a few simple tasks and themes that resonate.
 It is that simple, and it only takes a short time to get results.

 We use this exercise as a foundational process in our groups; it’s part of our blended learning process.
 We then use another activity to explore memories further to identify values and potential roadblocks.